Gero Clemens Hocker: Career in state politics

-Member of the German Parliament, 2017–present
+Member of the German Parliament, 2017–2025

 In the 2017 federal election, Hocker ran for election in the Osterholz - Verden constituency and was elected to the Bundestag via the FDP's Lower Saxony state list.
-He is the spokesman for agriculture and nutrition of the FDP parliamentary group in the Bundestag.
+In parliament, he served on the Committee on Food and Agriculture.
+He was also his parliamentary group's spokesman for agriculture and nutrition.

-On 17 January 2019 he was elected President of the German Fisheries Association.
+On 17 January 2019, Hocker was elected President of the German Fisheries Association.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 German elections, Hocker was part of his party's delegation in the working group on agriculture and nutrition, co-chaired by Till Backhaus, Renate Künast and Carina Konrad.

 In 2023, Hocker was one of the candidates to succeed Stefan Birkner as chair of the FDP in Lower Saxony; in an internal vote at a party convention, he ultimately lost against Konstantin Kuhle.